 The United States Province of the Holy Union Sisters has taken a Corporate Stance Against Trafficking of Women and Children.
 Because of this, sisters participate in Anti-Trafficking efforts in Massachusetts, public Prayer Vigils, pray with special services on the theme of Human Trafficking.
 They participate in Call In Days by contacting their Senators and Congress persons about legislation benefiting victims of trafficking.
-Holy Union Sisters have put decals with the U.S. Trafficking Hot line on the cars they drive.
+Holy Union Sisters have put decals with the U.S. Trafficking Hot line telephone number on the cars they drive.

 Here are some resources where you can learn more about modern-day slavery and take action.
 Click on the title to be directed to the website.